dotnet/docs/docs/core/tools/dotnet-test.md

 `--filter <EXPRESSION>`

 Filters out tests in the current project using the given expression.
 For more information, see the [Filter option details](#filter-option-details) section.
-For a tutorial on how to use selective unit test filtering, see [Running selective unit tests](../testing/selective-unit-tests.md).
+For a additional information and examples on how to use selective unit test filtering, see [Running selective unit tests](../testing/selective-unit-tests.md).

 `-a|--test-adapter-path <PATH_TO_ADAPTER>`